Blesmol/pfscf/README.md

-  batch       Fill out multiple chronicles in one go fill        Fill out a single chronicle sheet help        Help about any command template    Various actions on templates: list, describe, etc
+  batch       Fill out multiple chronicles in one go fill        Fill out a single chronicle sheet help        Help about any command open        Open the specified file (e.g. PDF, CSV) with its default app template    Various actions on templates: list, describe, etc

 Flags: